moriglia/kp-project/README.md

 ```bash
 ./test2 [timeout-milliseconds [iteration-cunt]]
 ```
 This program opens the `/dev/kpdev` device.
 Then calls `ioctl()` multiple times to set a timeout, start the timer and block.
 The timer will wake up the process at (almost) periodical intervals.
-(An overhead of about or more then 1 ms is observed).
+(An overhead of about or more than 1 ms is observed).

 ## Internal operation